Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Methodology

+With the valid reference points along the rays defined, we proceed to sample $N$ reference points to emulate the distribution of false positive predictions that arise from depth ambiguities.
+A straightforward uniform distribution has proven effective, yielding a 2.2\% mAP improvement as depicted in Figure~\ref{fig:distribution}.
+To more accurately simulate the distribution of false positives, we consider two key aspects.
+First, we assess whether models tend to predict objects as being closer or further away from the ego-vehicle relative to the actual positions of the ground-truth objects.
+Second, we examine whether models are more likely to predict objects near or far from the center of the ground-truth objects.

+Distributions like the Beta, Gaussian, and Laplace are suitable for handling complex scenarios, with the Gaussian and Laplace being unbounded.
+However, samples with significant offsets from the ground truth can result in large regression losses, negatively impacting optimization.
+As shown in Figure~\ref{fig:distribution}, the Beta distribution slightly outperforms the others.
+Notably, the uniform distribution is a special case within the Beta family.
+For a versatile sampling strategy applicable to all scenarios, we select the Beta distribution family, characterized by the probability density function:

-where $\lambda$ and $\mu$ are hyper-parameters control the distribution.
-The $\Gamma()$ is the Gamma distribution, which can be formulated as
+where $\lambda$ and $\mu$ are hyper-parameters that shape the distribution.
+The Gamma function, denoted as $\Gamma(x)$, is defined as:

-The visualization of the probability density function of Beta distribution can be seen in Figure~\ref{fig:density}.
-When $\lambda = \mu$, the distribution is symmetric, corresponding to the scenario that the model predicts closer or further predictions with equal probability.
-For example, when $\lambda=1$, $\mu=1$, it deteriorates to a uniform distribution.
-If we increase the $\lambda$ and $\mu$, the reference points of ray denoising queries will be distributed nearer to the center of the ground truth object and vice versa.
-When $\lambda > \mu$, \emph{e.g.}, $\lambda=8$, $\mu=2$, it corresponds to the scenario that models are prone to predict further duplication from the ego-vehicle.
-When $\lambda < \mu$, \emph{e.g.}, $\lambda=2$, $\mu=8$, it corresponds to the scenario that models are prone to predict nearer duplication from the ego-vehicle.
+The beta distribution's probability density function (PDF), visualized in Figure~\ref{fig:density}, reveals its behavior under different parameter settings.
+When $\lambda$ equals $\mu$, the distribution is symmetric, reflecting a scenario where the model predicts objects with equal likelihood at closer or further distances.
+For instance, with $\lambda = \mu = 1$, the distribution simplifies to a uniform distribution.
+Adjusting $\lambda$ and $\mu$ to be higher shifts the reference points of the denoising queries closer to the ground-truth object's center and vice versa.

-We hypothesize that the false positive bias of our model is associated with the dataset's distribution.
-Therefore, we select hyperparameters of Beta distribution on the validation subset, subsequently applying them to all other settings.
-Comprehensive experiments and ablation studies in Section~\ref{sec:exp} demonstrate its generalization and robustness, affirming consistent performance gains across multiple image backbones and image resolutions.
+When $\lambda$ exceeds $\mu$, such as in the case of $\lambda = 8$ and $\mu = 2$, the distribution suggests that models are more likely to predict objects further away from the ego-vehicle.
+Conversely, when $\lambda$ is less than $\mu$, for example, $\lambda = 2$ and $\mu = 8$, the distribution indicates a propensity for models to predict objects closer to the ego-vehicle.
+This flexibility in the Beta distribution allows for tailored sampling strategies that can adapt to the specific challenges of depth estimation in multi-view 3D object detection.